tilidev/TSE-Interactive_Explainable_AI/README.md

 **Database Table Structure:**
 ![Database Table Structure](/uploads/4ad0c44ad40601306c83409a1cda3c51/image.png)
-All applications from the GCD are stored in the applicants table.
+All cleaned applications from the GCD are stored in the applicants table.
 The attributes foreign_worker, status_sex_ and classification_ were dropped and NN_recommendation and NN_confidence added.
 These two attributes refer to the actual model prediction for this application and were determined using the `smote_ey.tf` model.\
 The dice table contains the pregenerated counterfactuals for the applications of the GCD.
 The counterfactuals column contains this information in json format.
 These jsons have the key 'counterfactuals' referring to a list of 5 counterfactuals in json format.
 This is necessary because SQLite cannot store lists.\
+The elements in the dice table have the primary key instance_id, which refers to the ids in the applicants table.
+Therefore when an element in the applicants table is deleted or changes its id, the according element in the dice table should be deleted or changed as well.\
 The experimentation functionality is covered by the databases experiments and results.
 In the experiments table all the relevant information for the defined experiments, like the type of explanation and ids of applications that should be shown are stored in json format.
 The json contains the keys, which are defined for the ExperimentInformation model in the `models.py` file.
 The results table is used to store the decisions of a user for a certain experiment.
 They are stored in json format.
 The json contains jsons in the SingleResult format defined in the `models.py` folder.
-Their loan id is the key to references those SingleResult jsons.
+Their loan id is the key to reference those SingleResult jsons.\
+The key experiment_name of the results table references the attribute name in the experiments table.
+Therefore when an experiment is deleted or changes its name, this change should also apply to the results table.

 ___

 **Database Interaction:**